C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 published magazine in the English language.
 While the online Archive

-has its gaps and other imperfections.
-Readers interested in C. S. Lewis may
+gaps and other imperfections.
+Readers interested in C. S. Lewis may save time and

-nine essays and seven poems.
-Included are three of his four letters to the
+Lewis’s nine essays and seven poems.
+Included are three of his four letters

-editor; the letter of 11 December 1942 is found in the second volume of
+to the editor; the letter of 11 December 1942 is found in the second

-Lewis’s Collected Letters.
-Readers may recognize the letter published on
+volume of Lewis’s Collected Letters.
+Readers may recognize the letter

 All items are reproduced in their entirety.
 The sole